TheM1ddleM1n/Waddle/README.md

 </details>

-### Problem: Coordinates Not Updating
+### Problem: Performance Counter Not Updating

 <details>
 <summary><b>💡 Solution</b></summary>

 ✅ **Requirements:**
 - You must be in an **active game** (not menu/lobby)
-- Coordinates feature must be **enabled** with a ✓ checkmark
+- Performance feature must be **enabled** with a ✓ checkmark
 - Game API must be accessible
-- Updates occur every 100ms when in-game
+- Updates occur every 500ms when in-game

 If still stuck: Refresh page → Try again